Bheem-Engr/custom-card-module/README.md

 ## Installation

 1. Download the module from the [HubSpot Marketplace](https://ecosystem.hubspot.com/marketplace/modules/customized-card-module-by-clearpivot).
-2. Import the module into your HubSpot account.
-3. Drag and drop the Customized Card module into your webpage or landing page.
+2. Drag and drop the Customized Card module into your webpage or landing page.

 ## Usage